woolfel/tensorflow_macos/windows-results.md

 Epoch 15/15
 15/15 [==============================] - 2s 122ms/step - loss: 0.2523 - accuracy: 0.9113 - val_loss: 0.2926 - val_accuracy: 0.8943
 </pre>

+## Impact of memory on Training

+With a RTX 2060 6G card, the practical limit is 5.5G.
+The way CUDA support works in tensorflow, it allocates as much memory as possible at startup.
+There's no practical way to see exactly how much memory tensorflow uses from windows.
+There's NVidia tools to inspect memory usage on the video card.

+To figure out the practical limit, we can look at fashion mnist dataset.
+After tensorflow_dataset converts it to tfrecords, the size of the files:

+* test 5499 KB or 5.37 MB
+* train 32889 KB or 32.12 MB

+We know with batch 4096 it gets memory errors.
+From the MacOS benchmark, we see tensorflow set to batch 256 uses 1.3G of memory.
+Which would mean the ratio of dataset size to memory used:

+* train + test = 37.5 MB
+* 35 = 1300 / 37.5

+If we look at COCO dataset after tensorflow_datasets splits the data, each file is roughly 105 MB.
+The actual file size varies from 104 to 108 MB, but I'll use 100 MB to make things easy.
+For each run TF will load train and test data, which is roughly 200 MB.

+* 200 x 35 = 7G projected memory requirement

+When the memory requirements exceeds physical memory, the system will use swap.
+In many cases, it might still run, but it will take longer to train.